 The manager will generally present the case and the employee will be given the opportunity to respond.
-The meeting should then be adjourned to consider all the facts before a decision is reached (rather than notifying the employee of the outcome there and then.
+The meeting should then be adjourned to consider all the facts before a decision is reached (rather than notifying the employee of the outcome there and then; see paragraphs 24 and 25 of the 2014 Code in particular).
 The possible outcomes are as follows:

-- no further action under the Performance Management Procedure;
+- no further action under the performance management procedure;

-- an extension of (or return to) Stage Two;
+- an extension of (or return to) Stage 2;

 - alternatives to dismissal such as:

 - a. redeployment

 - b. demotion; or

 - dismissal on capability grounds.

-The manager should inform the employee of the outcome (and provide reasons) and confirm that outcome in writing to the employee.
+The manager should inform the employee of the outcome (and provide reasons) and confirm that outcome in writing to the employee (see paragraphs 26 and 27 of the 2014 Code).